HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

    Fluor 2: DNA (select the DNA layer)
    Model: Isodata (or CellPose cyto3)
    ```
-   For the purpose of this tutorial, leave all other parameters as default.
+   For the purpose of this example, leave all other parameters as default.
+For more details on segmentation methods, see the [Segmentation Guide](segmentation-guide.md).
 3. Click **Run**

 The segmentation will create a new "Labels" layer with individual cells outlined.